cmoa/teenie-week-of-play/README.md

 **Rational:** The titles are currently paragraph descriptions and too long to use on many labels/credits.
 Currently Dominique has to manually shorten each title on an as needed basis.
 To reduce this work load and lay the ground work for applying it across the collection, we investigated automatically suggesting shortened titles.

 **Approach:** We used the Python modules Spacy and Textacy to break each description down into a part of speech.
-It detects the root phrase and all it's dependencies and removes all other unnessesary phrases.
+It detects the root phrase and all its dependencies and removes all other unnecessary phrases.

 **Results:**